It’s never too late to quit smoking

-- Hold the phone in the hand opposite of the one you usually use
+- Hold the phone in the hand opposite of the one you usually use.

-- Limit your time on the phone
+- Limit your time on the phone.

 - Remember, the average weight gain, as a direct result of quitting, is only five to seven pounds.
-Any weight gain over and above that is due to behavioral changes on the part of the quitter.

 - Prepare by having healthy snacks available prior to your quit.
 Carrots, celery sticks, grapes, plain popcorn, raisins, dried fruit, etc.